AWPP - Frequently Asked Questions (and answers!)

 AWPP FREQUENTLY ASKED QUESTIONS

-When are grants available? *NEW: Changes coming 2023!*
+When are grants available? *Please read for changes starting in 2023!*

 The Benton County Agriculture and Wildlife Program (AWPP) is a financial assistance program funded initially by Benton County in 2017.